 Sick Bellinger helps Dodgers beat Giants 2-1 in 10 innings

-With two outs and runners on first and second, Farmer hit a drive over right fielder Andrew McCutchen’s head to score Bellinger with the go-ahead run that gave the Dodgers a split of a rain-shortened two-game series.
-Farmer has three RBIs in 31 career at-bats, with the other two coming on an 11th inning double last July to beat the Giants.
+With two outs and runners on first and second, Farmer then hit a drive over right fielder Andrew McCutchen’s head to score Bellinger with the go-ahead run that gave the Dodgers a split of a rain-shortened two-game series.

 Josh Fields (1-0) pitched a scoreless ninth for the win and Kenley Jansen struck out three batters in the 10th for his first save of the season.
-Jansen got pinch-hitter Brandon Belt looking to end the game with Hunter Pence on second base.
+Jansen struck out pinch-hitter Brandon Belt looking to end the game with Hunter Pence on second base.

 Clayton Kershaw was sharp through seven scoreless innings and appeared to be headed to his first win of the season for Los Angeles before running into trouble in the eighth.
 Pence started the rally with a leadoff single and Kelby Tomlinson followed with a perfectly placed bunt single that ended Kershaw’s day after 92 pitches.

 Buster Posey, who was held out of the lineup after catching 14 innings Saturday, entered as a pinch hitter and tied the game with a single off JT Chargois.

 Los Angeles escaped the inning with no further damage, but Kershaw ended up with a no-decision.
 He has received just two runs of support in three starts this season.

 The Dodgers squandered a prime scoring chance in the second when Austin Barnes hit into an inning-ending double play with the bases loaded but broke through against Ty Blach two innings later when Matt Kemp drove in Yasiel Puig from second with a soft single to right.